Serve | Advocate | Care

 Notification to Students:

 RMU notified eligible students about the availability of HEERF financial aid grants via email.
-This included instructions on how to apply for the grant and on how to claim it using the student’s RMUoHP Gmail account.
+This included instructions on how to apply for the grant and on how to claim it using the student’s RMU Gmail account.

 The HEERF financial aid grants were disbursed through direct deposit.